cartographer-project/cartographer_toyota_hsr/README.rst

 Documentation
 =============

-You will find complete documentation for using Cartographer with ROS at `our Read the Docs site`_.
+You will find complete documentation for using Cartographer ROS with the Toyota HSR at `our Read the Docs site`_.

 .. _our Read the Docs site: https://google-cartographer-ros-for-the-toyota-hsr.readthedocs.io/